HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/DX-PerformanceTuningGuide-Kubernetes.md

 Default size: 10000, default lifetime: 5700, usage pattern: regular.

 This cache contains Portal topology information, i.e. Portal navigation elements being composed of navigation nodes and their sorted, access-control-filtered children.
 Topology elements undergo several processing steps.
 First they are loaded from the database.
 Eventually they get added to the cache.
 This cache contains only the completely processed topology entities.
 This cache is explicitly used during login and whenever a user navigates to a part of the Portal where he has not been before during the same session.
 If a cache entry is not found, a private copy is created that is then further processed.
 Once the private copy is completely processed – that does not happen for all navigation nodes – it is added to the cache.
 If a user finds an entry in the cache a reference is copied into his private topology model and additional cache accesses are no longer necessary.
 Hence there is only one cache hit (or miss) per user and navigation node.
 The cache scales with the number of navigation nodes and the number of different sets of permissions on these and, possibly, the derivation chain (children and parents) a page belongs to.
 Entries in this cache are expensive to create; they rely on other cached information, like the access control caches and the page instance cache.
 The entries in the cache are medium sized, being mainly some lists of references to other cached data.
-The cache should be sized in a way such the most important pages multiplied with all the different sets of permissions that exist on theses page can be stored.
+The cache should be sized in such a way that the most important pages multiplied with all the different sets of permissions that exist on these pages can be stored.

 **com.ibm.wps.model.factory.public.pages.update**